-It is in the very nature of Red Balloon provision that we treat young people as special and having individual needs, hence we negotiate provision with them and their parents / carers.
+It is in the very nature of RBET-Norfolk's provision that we treat young people as special and having individual needs, and therefore we negotiate provision with them and their parents / carers.
 Students are not slotted into pre-set timetables, rather a bespoke timetable is created for each young person at the time of admission.
-Thus we would not consider practice with SEND students to be demonstrably different from that with their peers, rather we see all students as individuals and aim to meet their needs regardless of how those needs have been identified prior to referral.
+Thus, we would not consider practice with SEND students to be demonstrably different from that with their peers, rather we see all students as individuals and aim to meet their needs regardless of how those needs have been identified prior to referral.